The entity spike alert

 Updated 7 June 2026

-The entity spike alert detects when entity count in any world rises sharply above its normal level.
-Because it uses a per-world baseline rather than a server-wide absolute number, it adapts to servers where one world normally has a high entity count and another normally has very few.
+The entity spike alert detects when your server's total entity count rises sharply above its normal level.
+Because it compares against your own recent history rather than a fixed number, it adapts to servers that naturally run high entity counts.

 What triggers it